gitacoco/data-structures/Weekly_assign_07/README.md

 I think the ranking of freedom of these three information input mechanisms is 1>3>2, and the level of data consistency tends to be 2>3>1.
 Apparently, the strategies towards the management of different data types should depend on something(I have no idea so far).
 At least, more strict does not necessarily mean better.
 This is supposed to be case by case.

+#### Other Zones One by One

+I contributed the code [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js) as the base code.
+So far so good, and this code works for my zone, but may not for each zone.
+[Lee Kuczewski](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7) then did a lot adaptation work and built massive exceptions, especially for the address data, to ensure the code could work for all other zones.
+The whole data he parsed please refer to [Lee's repository](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7/data).

+### Step 2 Stitching All Ten Zones Together

-### Step 2 Geocoding the Data (under construction, won't be delivered before week8's class )
+### Step 2 Geocoding the Data

-### Step 3 Populate the Database (under construction, won't be delivered before week8's class )
+### Step 3 Populate the Database

-### Debugging and Lesson Learned (under construction, won't be delivered before week8's class )
+### Debugging and Lesson Learned